 Jacinda Ardern has already shown this capacity.
 She has not waited to see what others have done—this lockdown was a decisive move.
 And yet it will surely be insufficient on its own.
 Neither the world nor our government will save us if we don’t play our part, at the very least we must not work counter to the government’s effort.
 Don’t be an idiot, you’re not the exception: stay home.
 But that need not be all—what can we actually do?
 As long as we wait passively to be saved, we’ll always be anxious.
 We must act, not only for the good of others but also for our own sanity.

-The Czech Republic response to COVID-19 has been a case study in self-sufficiency.
+The Czech Republic response to DIY in the time of COVID-19 has been a case study in self-sufficiency.
 They have achieved 100% mask usage in ten days, despite facing the same shortages that plague the rest of the world—and especially, little old us at the bottom of the Pacific.
 How?
 Simple, they made their own.
 While these home-made masks might be less than ideal, they’re certainly better than nothing—as can be seen from the graphic below.

 We don’t have to feel helpless in the face of this thing.
 This tale from the Czech Republic is just one among many stories of bottom-up resilience that have come out of this crisis.
 There’s also the open-source 3D-printed ventilator created by the Poland-based VentilAid project.
 And there are the local distilleries that have shifted to producing hand sanitiser.
 “Ask not what your country can do for you—ask what you can do for your country.”
 Honestly I had always thought it a silly saying, but now I understand.
 Because our country isn’t some abstract entity, it’s the people around us—neighbours, friends, adversaries, acquaintances.
 And down here in New Zealand, we’re all in this together.